seankross/bookdown-start/docs/01-Theme4.md

 |  [National Grassland, TX](https://www.neonscience.org/field-sites/clbj){target="_blank"} | NEON.D11.CLBJ.DP1.00033  | D11: Southern Plains    | 33.401 | -97.570 | *Quercus marilandica*, *Schizachyrium scoparium* |

-### Target data calulation
+### Target data calculation

 Digital cameras mounted above forests are pointed at the forest canopy.
 Images are collected every half hour.

-The images are a set of pixels values in red, blue, and blue color channels (RGB).
+The images are a set of pixels values in red, green, and blue color channels (RGB).
 A pixel value is an 8-bit digital number (DN).
 Because internal processing (including exposure control) and external factors affecting scene illumination (weather and atmospheric effects) both influence the retrieved RGB signature, we calculate a number of vegetation indices that are effective at suppressing this unwanted variation and maximizing the underlying phenological signal.
-Most important among these is the green chromatic coordinate (GCC), calculated as GCC = GDN / (RDN + GDN + BDN).
+Most important among these is the green chromatic coordinate (GCC), calculated as G<sub>CC</sub> = G<sub>DN</sub> / (R<sub>DN</sub> + G<sub>DN</sub> + B<sub>DN</sub>).

 For additional details, see Richardson et al. (2018) Scientific Data, and Richardson (2019) New Phytologist.